hainayanda/MosaicGrid/README.md

 ### MosaicGridSpacing

 `MosaicGridSpacing` is a struct representing horizontal and vertical spacing for Mosaic Grid.
-Its an object passed when creating MosaicGrid to represent a spacing.
-Normally we can just use Double literal since this struct is implement ExpressibleByFloatLiteral and ExpressibleByIntegerLiteral.
+It's an object passed when creating MosaicGrid to represent spacing.
+Normally we can just use Double literal since this struct implements ExpressibleByFloatLiteral and ExpressibleByIntegerLiteral.

 ```swift
 // Using Integer literal